Genolytic™ technology tackles the 8 mechanisms of skin aging

 The brave new world of Genolytic™ technology

 The majority of existing skincare products treat the top 20% of superficial skin cells in the epidermis, meaning your extortionate face serum benefits only the cells on the very surface.
-However, LYMA Skincare is designed using Genolytic™ technology that targets cells through every layer of the skin that conventional formulas cannot reach.
-It's been proven to generate a profound structural shift deep within the dermis to induce unprecedented transformation to the appearance, behavior and future of your skin.
+However, LYMA Skincare is designed using Genolytic™ technology that targets all layers of the epidermis that conventional formulas cannot reach.
+It is designed to promote a noticeable change deep within the epidermis, helping to enhance the overall appearance and condition of your skin.

 “LYMA Skincare is formulated to be the most effective topical skincare product on the market, bar none”, lauds Dr Graeme E. Glass MD PhD Plastic Surgeon, Associate Professor of Surgery and the chief scientific mind behind LYMA Skincare’s ground-breaking formula.